pinepain/php-ref/README.md

 A notification callback may fail to be triggered if:
 * The target-object had an unhandled-exception during destruction
-* Any other notification callback for the same object had an unhandled exception
+* Any other notification callback for the same object threw an unhandled exception

 Internally, `Weak\Reference`'s notification-callback mechanism may be considered as an extension to the target-object's destruction process.